segajanesis/SoupQL/README.md

 # SoupQL: Soup of the Da(-tabase)

-SoupQL is a delicious resume project to demonstrate in-browser embedded SQL database proficiency.
+SoupQL is a delicious resume project to demonstrate in-browser embedded SQL (SQLite) database proficiency.

 In SoupQL, the user will be presented with an interface to select aspects of their favorite soups (Broth-based, Cream-based, Cheese-based, etc) and be served with a list of common soups matching their selection.